Rotations

 Over the years, residents have completed projects that led to abstract presentations at national society meetings and subsequent publications.
 In the past several years, residents have presented papers at the AFCR, the International AIDS meeting, the American Gastroenterology Association, American Society of Microbiology (ICCAC) and the American College of Physicians national meetings and have won national abstract competitions sponsored by the American College of Physicians.

-Associate Professor of Medicine
+Assistant Professor of Medicine

-Director, Internal Medicine Ultrasound Education
+Co-Director, Internal Medicine Ultrasound Education

-Division of Hospital Medicine, Division of General Internal Medicine
+Division of Hospital Medicine, OHSU

-“Tell me, I forget; show me, I remember; involve me, I understand.”
-Point of Care Ultrasound (POCUS) can be a powerful tool to not only aid diagnostic evaluation, monitor therapies, and guide procedures, but to pull the patient into the experience and let them share in their healthcare.
-It can sharpen clinical decision-making and open a dialog with your patient.
-Owing to these patient-centered advantages, over the last several years internal medicine has begun to embrace POCUS in the care of patients.
-OHSU Internal Medicine have been at the forefront of this effort with its faculty serving in impactful leadership roles and sharing programmatic advances.
-Our residents have access to a multitude of different POCUS learning and mentorship opportunities during their training to support their skill development and to help learn how to effectively use POCUS to guide clinical management.
+Point-of-Care Ultrasound (POCUS) is a patient-centered, powerful tool to aid diagnostic evaluation, monitor therapies, and guide procedures.
+It can sharpen clinical decision-making and align that care with reinforced patient understanding.
+Owing to these patient-centered advantages, over the last several years internal medicine embraced POCUS in the care of patients.
+OHSU Internal Medicine faculty and residents has been at the forefront of this effort, from innovation education, to research, and to serving in impactful leadership and education roles across the nation.
+OHSU is one of the few institutions with a fellowship specifically designed for general medicine POCUS expertise.
+This means that our residents have access to a multitude of different POCUS learning and mentorship opportunities during their training to support their skill development and to help learn to effectively use POCUS to guide clinical management.

 Intern Intensive POCUS Workshop